 8. Eighth Observation: Some Patients Prove Every Remedy they Get

 If such a condition is observed, we have to think that a patient is an idiosyncratic person.
-These patients are known to be hysterical, overwrought, oversensitive to many things.
-After receiving high potency, they go on proving this medicine.
+These patients are known to be hysterical, overwrought, and oversensitive to many things.
+After receiving high potency, they go on to prove this medicine.
 When they are under the influence of this medicine they cannot come under the influence of any other medicine.
-Such patients are great provers; they will prove higher potencies of medicines.
+Such patients are great provers; they will prove to have higher potencies of medicines.
 After they get out of one proving, they are quite ready to repeat it or go into another.

 Ninth Observation: Action of the Medicine Upon Provers